xvnpw/ai-security-analyzer/README.md

 ## Roadmap

 - [x] ~~Check results from sec-docs and update prompts to get predictable results - especially for `--deep-analysis`~~
-- [ ] Verify prompts with OpenAI o1, o1-pro, etc. models via API - need to get access to them first ☹️
+- [x] ~~Verify prompts with OpenAI o1, o1-pro, etc. models via API - need to get access to them first ☹️~~
 - [x] ~~Add support for `--continue` that will continue in case of error - currently intermediate data is lost when error occurs~~
 - [ ] Think about how to handle images in markdown - currently they are not supported (maybe https://github.com/microsoft/markitdown 🤔)
-- [ ] Add support for structured output when it will be available in reasoning models
+- [ ] Add support for structured output when it will be available in reasoning models - this way deep analysis will be supported by more models
 - [x] ~~Probably drop markdown validation - it's not working as expected - models still cannot fix problems with markdown 😡~~
 - [ ] Add `--input-context` option to add additional context to the analysis, e.g. existing mitigations, accepted risks, etc.